KittyPBoxx/pokeemerald-net-demo/pokeemerald/README.md

     break;
 ```

 🗒️ I strongly recommend always making `chunkSize` 16.
 And alway making sure you are transmitting a multiple of 4 bytes as nothing else has really been tested

+## Configure A Server

+By default the rom is configured to try and connect to localhost port 9000.
+This config is passed from the rom when trying to start a connection to a server (although there is a mechanism to force a different address to be used in the wii channel).

+You can configure the game to connect to your server by changing the values of `NET_SERVER_ADDR_LENGTH` and `sNetServerAddr` in `net_conn.c`.
+Your server must accept TCP connections using an IPV4 address (IPV6 is not supported).
+However as of channel v0.1.1 it will attempt to resolve domain names to an IPV4 address.
+Some examples of values that could be used for `sNetServerAddr` are:

+- 127.0.0.1:9000
+- example.com:8089 (> v0.1.1)

+🗒️ The maximum address length (including port) is 32 characters. i.e `NET_SERVER_ADDR_LENGTH` should never be more than 32.
+Personally I recommend trying to keep it less than 16 chars.
+I also *think* it needs to only be letters with an 8 bit ascii encoding so things like `.みん‍な` probably will not work.

+Additionally an override ip address can be configured on the wii using the `Netowrk Config` menu.
+Once a sucessful connection has been made from this menu all NEW gba connections will use the override address.
+This will not effect old connections (even if they were unsucessful) i.e you can only configure the override address while the Wii still reads 'Waiting'.
+Once it shows the player name the the network config from the rom will always be used (until the channel is restarted).

 ## For other Decomp/Disassembly projects see: